 Electric Construction Equipment in 2026: What's Out There?
 And What Are Some Practical Uses?

-Electric construction equipment has arrived.
-I mean, well, it's actually been here for a few years now.
-But, more than ever before, there are some extremely cool battery-powered machines in the earthmoving, compressor, and MEWP markets today.
+You can run electric construction equipment right now.
+Battery-powered off-highway machinery has been arriving over the last few years, and more than ever before, there are some extremely cool e-machines in the earthmoving, compressor, and MEWP markets.
 It's exciting.
 But also, electric is still super niche.
 Unit sales are still small.
-Aerial lifts have the most acceptance, but in an American market like earthmoving, electric makes up about 1 percent of units sold (maybe less).
-It's niche, but it’s not standing still either.
+It's expensive (purchase price at least).
+Aerial lifts have the most acceptance, but in the earthmoving sector in America, electric makes up about 1 percent of units sold (maybe less).
+It's niche, but it’s not standing still.

 Electric equipment keeps getting better.
 And for progressive contractors, there are real opportunities to use it in the right applications.
 More work is happening around urban spaces and zero-emissions zones.
 Indoor work is obviously a no-brainer.
 More projects sit near people — neighborhoods, schools, hospitals, and city centers.
 These are places where noise and emissions matter.
 Those pressures aren’t going away.